IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/cm4all-wp-impex-generator/static-website-tutorial.md

 This chapter features the conversion of a static HTML website to a WordPress site using [`@cm4all-wp-impex/generator`](https://www.npmjs.com/@cm4all-wp-impex/generator) and [ImpEx WordPress Plugin](https://github.com/IONOS-WordPress/cm4all-wp-impex).

-The sources can be found at the [ImpEx WordPress Plugin GitHub repository](https://github.com/IONOS-WordPress/cm4all-wp-impex/tree/develop/packages/%40cm4all-wp-impex/generator/examples/impex-complete-static-homepage-conversion).
+The sources can be found at the [ImpEx WordPress plugin GitHub repository](https://github.com/IONOS-WordPress/cm4all-wp-impex/tree/develop/packages/%40cm4all-wp-impex/generator/examples/impex-complete-static-homepage-conversion).

 <!-- toc -->